Circle Ohio Oct 2012

 Located on the Maumee River and the western shoreline of Lake Erie, Toledo offers an exciting array of attractions.

-Now open is the new Hollywood Casino Toledo on the banks of the Maumee River with easy access just off I-75 and adjacent to downtown Toledo featuring 2,000 slot machine, 60 table games and 20 poker tables, great restaurants and live entertainment seven nights per week.
-Visit the Toledo Zoo, then check out Imagination Station, our hands-on science center.
-Enjoy first class concerts and live shows at new Huntington Center in downtown Toledo, also home to Toledo Walleye Hockey.
+Now open is the new Hollywood Casino Toledo on the banks of the Maumee River with easy access just off I-75 and adjacent to downtown Toledo featuring 2,000 slot machine, 60 table games and 20 poker tables, great restaurants and live entertainment on weekends.
+Don't miss the Toledo Zoo, one of Northwest Ohio's top attractions for more than 100 years.
+Our hands-on science center, Imagination Station, immerses visitors of every age in a multi-sensory experience that’s as fun as it is educational.
+Enjoy first class concerts and live shows at Huntington Center in downtown Toledo, also home to Toledo Walleye Hockey.

 Discover the Toledo Museum of Art, one of America's finest museums, the Glass Pavilion, or experience a Mud Hens game, Triple-A affiliate to Detroit Tigers.
 Complete your visit at the legendary Tony Packo's Café, and don't forget Cedar Point is only one hour east of Toledo!